A Great Reason to Say Y.E.S. to Your Kids: The 2025 NRA Youth Education Summit!

 The Youth Education Summit is not solely about touring Washington, D.C.
 This summit offers an enriching educational experience that includes a total of $40,000 in college scholarships for students who display strong leadership abilities and a deep understanding of the week's activities, which encompass debates, seminars, public speaking, and more.
 Since its inception in 1996, more than 1,200 students have graduated from Y.E.S and more than $700,000 in scholarships have been awarded.
 Funding for Y.E.S. comes from monies raised at Friends of NRA events and The NRA Foundation.

 Y.E.S. is open to current high school sophomores and juniors across the country.
 Aspiring participants must complete an application and submit their high school transcript, a three-page essay on the Second Amendment, a personal statement, and three letters of recommendation.
 Y.E.S. will be held July 22-27, 2025.
-Due to the anticipated high volume of applications, the application window is open for a limited time.
+Due to the anticipated high volume of applications, the application window is only open until Jan.
+19, 2025, so don't let your student miss the opportunity!
 To find out more about the Youth Education Summit, including infrequently asked questions, please visit yes.nra.org.
 To make a lasting contribution by donating to the Y.E.S.
 Scholarship Fund: https://yes.nra.org/donate

 Attendees will compete for college scholarships based on their leadership skills, teamwork, performances in debates, and participation throughout the week.
 Students with an interest in becoming NRA Ambassadors for a year can submit a portfolio of their projects for a chance at the Grand Scholarship.